pbuckner/x-plane_plugins/XPython/docs/source/development/modules/plugin.rst

   ..
 Warning:: This appears to be broken in 12.04r3.
 You'll get the message, but the value
                of ``param`` is not the new count of dataRefs: it appears to be a pointer to the value, rather than the value itself.
-Bug filed with Laminar 11-March-2023.
+Bug XPD-13931 filed with Laminar 11-March-2023.

   ..
-Note:: To work around the bug, we'll automatically convert the pointer value to the
+Note:: To work around XPD-13931, we'll automatically convert the pointer value to the
             actual count, the the value you receive with ``param`` is the count of the current dataRefs.